 Stop Automating Fluff Quotes

 This is another one I’ve seen from influential people on social media.
 They supplement their content with multiple motivational quotes throughout the day.

 Maybe they actually connect with these quotes.
 But my guess is that they know that they can get some shares, likes, comments and retweets with minimal effort by taking this route.

 This is a cheap way to keep your account “active” while tapping into the emotion of your followers.
-And in most cases, the person posting these quotes has no connection to the message that is being sent.
+And in most cases, the person posting these quotes has no Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. to the message that is being sent.
 It’s insincere and annoying.